 - Weak Point Training

-If you don’t address all of these you absolutely cannot and will not be able to perform this test in a successful manor.
+If you don’t address all of these, you absolutely cannot and will not be able to perform this test successfully.

-All of these glaring problems that I’ve discussed above have been the Achilles heel to many NFL Combine athletes and average meatheads alike.
-And if left unaddressed, the risk of injury or lost potential is not only a risk, but as close to a certainty as you can get.
+All these glaring problems I’ve discussed above have been the Achilles heel to many NFL Combine athletes and average meatheads alike.
+And if left unaddressed, the risk of injury or lost potential is not only a risk but as close to a certainty as you can.
 That’s why there are programs like this.

 Creator of Bench for Reps